 How to get your Iran visa code?

-A few things you need to know regarding the Iran visa code:
+A few things you should know regarding the Iran visa code:

-Picking up your Iran visa at the embassy in Dushanbe (Tajikistan)
+How to pick up your Iranian visa at the embassy

-Iran visa requirements – Needed documents to apply for your Iran visa in Dushanbe
+Iran travel visa requirements – Needed documents to apply for your Iran visa at the embassy

 - Passport with a minimum of 6-months’ validity